Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image Wildlife Conservation Technology banner image

 Partner Institution Credential Details of Agreement

 Lakeland College, Vermilion, Alberta Bachelor of Applied Science in Environmental Management Graduates will enter Year 3 of a Bachelor of Applied Science in Environmental Management.
-Students take an online soil chemistry course during or prior to the first semester.

 Royal Roads University, Victoria, B.C.
 Bachelor of Science Graduates receive two years of credit toward a Bachelor of Science degree, with three additional university level courses: chemistry, math (linear algebra or calculus), and English.